MarkPearlCoZa/manager_readme/README.md

 # Nuance

-*I am an introvert* and that means sometimes I get quiet
+**I am an introvert**.
+That means if I've been in a large group of people I get exhausted and need some quiet time to recharge.

-*I hate absolutes*.
+**I hate absolutes**.
 Always and never are triggers for me.
+I prefer usually and often.

-*I talk to think*.
+**I talk to think**.
 That means sometimes I may be exploring an idea outloud and are still in the process of thinking it through.
 If I say something that you feel is poorly defined call it out, sometimes I don't realise it.

+**I have a poor short term memory**.
+Blame it to having 3 young kids and so not gettting enough sleep, I'm aware that I have a poor short term memory and sometimes forget the things.
+I'm actively working on it.
+Be patient with me.